-Auction of Trust Assets .
+Auction of Trust Assets.
 If the servicer does not purchase or arrange for the purchase of all remaining trust student loans on the first distribution date after the date on which the pool balance is 10% or less of the initial pool balance, the indenture administrator will engage (at the expense of the issuing entity) a third-party financial advisor, which may be an affiliate of SLC and which may include an underwriter of the securities or the administrator, to try to auction any trust student loans remaining in the issuing entity.
-Only third parties unrelated to SLC may make bids to purchase these trust student loans on the trust auction date.
+The servicer and affiliates of the servicer may make bids to purchase these trust student loans on the trust auction date.
 See "Description of the Notes-Auction of Trust Assets" in this prospectus supplement.